Muhammad-Hussain456/Fundamentals_of_Programming-/08_Control_Structures-II(Iterative_Statements).md

 ```

 ### 📘 Semantic
 A loop inside another loop.
+- The **outer loop** controls rows (or higher dimension).
-The inner loop completes all its iterations for each iteration of the outer loop.
+- The **inner loop** completes all its iterations for each iteration of the outer loop.

 ### 💡 Example
 ```cpp